uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 ### Alternative 2:
 We can follow a similar approach to what we do to activate a proxy.
 On the Hub we create an API which is called authenticated and can take additional data like credentials for the peripheral server.
-This API create a system (kubernetes) or change an existing system (podman host exists) to an Uyuni Peripheral Server.
+This API create the configuration on the Hub side and also handle the creation of a system which represent an Uyuni Peripheral Server.

 On the peripheral side we call the API on the Hub and fill out the required configuration data needed locally on the peripheral server (e.g. auto generated mirror credential password).
 We will also change the `scc_url` configuration on the Peripheral to point to the Hub Server.